Table of Contents

 The micelles repeat this procedure, continually.

-Fat-soluble vitamins, such as vitamin A, D, E and K and also cholesterol, are transported to the resorption cell with the support of micelles to facilitate resorption.
+Fat-soluble vitamins, such as vitamins A, D, E and K and also cholesterol, are transported to the resorption cell with the support of micelles to facilitate resorption.

 After the long-chain fatty acids and monoglycerides have reached the resorption cell, they are recomposed into triglycerides.
 Along with phospholipids and cholesterol they accumulate as beads and are coated with proteins.
 The resulting large balls are called chylomicrons.